Follett Aspen Empowers Student Life Center to Provide Life-Changing Services

 A member of the MSLC team added, “The Aspen developers were so awesome.
 It was as if they knew the center.
 As they worked through the requirements, they became a student, a parent and a teacher so they could fine-tune the user experience.”

-The MSLC Platform in Aspen is now an invaluable tool to the school district that enables a student, parent, teacher, administrator, counselor or school system employee to refer a student whose behavior indicates the need for a supportive response rather than a disciplinary consequence.
+THE RESULTS The MSLC Platform in Aspen is now an invaluable tool to the school district that enables a student, parent, teacher, administrator, counselor or school system employee to refer a student whose behavior indicates the need for a supportive response rather than a disciplinary consequence.

 “On a macro level, the information gathered from MSLC referrals shows how we respond to students’ voices in terms of response time, the number of students referred, the number of students accessing services and team member case ownership and resolution,” Roberts said.
 “On a micro level, we are able to gather information on individual students by assessing needs, care coordination, evaluation and referrals for options and services.”